games-mcgill/games-mcgill.github.io/_members/elie.md

 teaser: >
-    Master's Thesis candidate at  <a href="https://breakthroughcancer.org/">Controls Lab</a> working on autonomous grasp planning for forestry manipulation.
+    I am a Master's Thesis candidate at the  <a href="https://aerospacemechatronics.lab.mcgill.ca/web/people.html">Aerospace Mechatronics Lab</a> working on CNN-based autonomous grasp planning for forestry operations.